Skip to main content

 Core steps for your incident response plan

-2) Plan all procedures in advance
+2. Plan all procedures in advance

 Planning is vital.

-Core CIRT tasks
+Core tasks of incident handlers

-The Computer Security Incident Handling Guide by NIST specifies a list of attack vectors and suggests developing a common incident response scenario for incidents that use the same attack vector.
+The Computer Security Incident Handling Guide by NIST [PDF] specifies a list of attack vectors and suggests developing a common incident response scenario for incidents that use the same attack vector.

-Among common attack vectors are:
+Most common attack vectors

 Next, prioritize possible threats and attacks based on their impact on your business.
-After all, there’s no sense wasting time on managing minor attacks when a critical breach remains unaddressed.
+After all, there’s no sense in wasting time on managing minor attacks when a critical breach remains unaddressed.

 The NIST incident response framework offers three impact-based criteria for determining an incident’s priority:

-Determining the priority of an incident by impact
+How to determine the priority of an incident by impact

 You can refer to NIST Special Publication 800-86, Guide to Integrating Forensic Techniques into Incident Response, for further guidance on establishing proper response procedures.

-3) Monitor user and network activity
+3. Monitor user and network activity

 If you can see it, you can manage it.